saitoshi/CodingInterviewQuestions/README.md

 ## Problem 18 - Sorting With Bubble Sort

 For a given array, sort it by using the bubble sort algorithm and return the sorted array.

+## Problem 19 - Sorting with Selection Sort

+For a given array, sort it by using Selection Sort algorithm and return the sorted array.